 She has particular experience of disputes relating to joint ventures, licenses, cross-border sale or service agreements, investments and human rights, as well as disputes comprising multiple sets of proceedings.
-Her practice covers industries such as IT, Media, IP, hospitality, commodities, sport and defence.
+Her practice covers industries such as IT, Media, IP, hospitality, commodities, sport, art, and defence.

 Claire has been recognised by Who's Who Legal as a "Future Leader in International Arbitration" for 2017 and 2018.
 Claire sits on the Steering Committee of YAWP (Young Arbitral Women Practitioners), of CEPANI 40 and of the Young Professionals group of the Silicon Valley Arbitration and Mediation Center (SVAMC-YP).

 Before starting her career in private practice in 2007, Claire interned at arbitration institutions in Paris and London and worked as a university teaching assistant and certified mediator in Chicago (U.S.).